Has the enigma of how late to have the last cup of coffee been solved?

 How Caffeine Works

 The regulation of sleep is a complex process in the brain, with one key player being a small molecule called adenosine.
 Adenosine accumulates throughout the day while you're awake.
-The longer you're awake, the more adenosine builds up, making you more likely to fall asleep at bedtime.
-Caffeine blocks the effects of adenosine, delaying the natural sleepiness that comes at the end of the day.
+The longer you're awake, the more adenosine builds up, making you more likely to feel tired and fall asleep at bedtime.

 To enjoy coffee and still get good sleep, timing your caffeine intake is crucial.
 Sleep experts recommend avoiding caffeine close to bedtime.
 But should we stop drinking coffee even earlier in the day?